TM-62

 The TM-62 is a series of Soviet anti-tank blast mines produced in various variants.
 It served as the primary anti-tank landmine for the Soviet military.
 It has a central fuze and typically a 7.5 kg explosive charge, but the variants differ greatly in detail.
 The mine can be laid manually or automatically from a mine laying machine including the PMR-1, PMR-2 wheeled towed mine layers, the GMZ-3 tracked mine laying vehicle and the VMR-2 helicopter mine laying system.
 The TM-62 can be fitted with the same fuzes as the TM-72, which include MVN-72 and MVN-80 fuzes, which are vibration and magnetism sensitive.
-The mine was used in the 2022 Russian invasion of Ukraine for antitank and antipersonnel use (as satchel charges).
+The mine was used in the Russo-Ukrainian war for antitank and antipersonnel use (as satchel charges).

 Russo-Ukrainian War

 Both Ukrainian and Russian soldiers have been observed to use modified TM-62s as thrown satchel charges.
 In addition, Ukrainian forces have deployed drones equipped with modified TM-62 payloads for precision strikes.
 Strikes by a Russian UAV drone, the "Molniya-2," using a TM-62 mine as a warhead, have also been documented starting January 2025.

+On 9 January 2026, German publication BILD released footage of Russian soldiers with an African “volunteer” with a TM-62 anti-tank mine strapped to body armour over his chest.
+The African soldier would then detonate the landmine, acting as a “kamikaze can opener” for fortified Ukrainian positions.
+According to the BILD journalist, Julian Röpke, the “Russian army is now using African mercenaries as “can openers.”